-One of Sir Isaac Newton's accomplishments was to establish that the gravitational force between two bodies is proportional to their masses.
-All other things being equal, therefore, the planet with the strongest pull is the one with the largest mass, which is Jupiter.
+One of Sir Isaac Newton's accomplishments established that the gravitational force between two bodies is proportional to their masses.
+All other things being equal, the planet with the strongest pull is the one with the largest mass, which is Jupiter.
 It is so massive and has such a strong gravitational pull, it likely prevented the formation of a planet between itself and Mars in the region known as the asteroid belt.

 Jupiter is by far the largest planet in the solar system -- all the rest of the planets, put together, would easily fit inside it.
-It has a mass of 1.898 octillion kilograms (4.184 octillion pounds), which is more than 317 times the mass of the Earth.
+It has a mass of 1.898 octillion kilograms (4.184 octillion pounds) -- more than 317 times that of the Earth.
 Jupiter is a gaseous planet and doesn't have a fixed surface, but if you could stand at a point in its atmosphere at which the atmospheric pressure is the same as on Earth's surface, your weight would be 2.4 times what it is on Earth.

 Jupiter and the Asteroid Belt

 In the late 1700s, a pair of German astronomers discovered a mathematical formula that allowed them to predict the distances of the planets from the sun with surprising accuracy.
 This relationship, known as the Titius-Bode Rule, is reliable enough to have contributed to the discovery of Uranus, although it fails to correctly predict the orbits of Neptune or Pluto.
 It is accurate as far as the first seven planets are concerned, however, and it predicts the existence of a planet in the region occupied by the asteroid belt.
 The intense gravity of Jupiter is the probable reason why no such planet exists.